Gran.Fanm.Kiki

 Buy 1, Get 1 Free

-I was shopping online at one of my favorite retail stores.
-I was indecisive about purchasing a beautiful satin lounge set and robe, so I decided to check out without them.A few weeks later, I ended up at an outlet mall where that same store had a location.
-The moment I walked in, I felt overstimulated so I turned around and left.
-I walked into a jewelry store instead to try on watches.
-For security purposes, they held onto my driver’s license while I tried items on.
-Eventually, I went home and enjoyed the rest of my weekend… completely forgetting that they still had my ID.The following week, the jewelry store called to let me know my drivers license was still in their possession.
-I was a little annoyed because I barely go to that mall but, I also trusted the universe.
+I was shopping online and feeling indecisive about purchasing a beautiful satin lounge set and robe, so I decided to check out without them.A few weeks later, I ended up at an outlet mall where that same store had a location.
+The moment I walked in, I felt overstimulated and left.
+I walked into a jewelry store and tried on watches; for security purposes, they held onto my driver’s license.
+Eventually, I went home and enjoyed the rest of my weekend… completely forgetting that they still had my ID!The following week, the jewelry store called to inform me that my drivers license was still in their possession.
 I have a backup license, so it wasn’t an emergency.
-Part of me wanted to ask them to just mail it but something in my spirit said, “No, go.”
-So I went.When I arrived at the mall, I decided to walk back into the retail store I had previously rushed out of.
-Within seconds, I spotted the same satin robe and lounge set I saw online and now they were significantly cheaper because it was the outlet store.
-I tried each item on, loved them even more, and made my purchase.Later, when reviewing the receipt, I realized the cashier had forgotten to charge me for one of the items.
-Shhhh!Ultimately, this wasn’t about the price.
-This was a reminder that sometimes the universe gifts us in ways we don’t expect.— Gran.Fanm.Kiki
+Part of me wanted to ask them to simply mail it but something in my spirit said, “No, go.”.When I arrived at the mall, I decided to stop at the retail store I had previously rushed out of.
+Within seconds, I spotted the same satin robe and lounge set that I saw online.
+Because I was at an outlet mall, these items were significantly cheaper now.
+I tried each item on, loved them even more, and made my purchase.Later, when reviewing the receipt, I noticed that the cashier forgot to charge me for one of the items.
+Shhhh!Ultimately, this isn't about the price.
+This is a reminder that sometimes the universe gifts us in ways we don’t expect.— Gran.Fanm.Kiki

 A Note from the Balcony